 Is traveling to Japan on a budget possible?

 Japan can be both expensive and done on a budget.
-We broke our cost into 4 different categories so you can easily see where we spent most of our money.
+We broke our trip to Japan cost into 4 different categories so you can easily see where we spent most of our money.
 Keep in mind, the main cities will be a little bit more expensive.
 From our guide you can see how much a week long trip to Japan would cost for you!

 Accommodation Prices in Japan